valhuber/ApiLogicServer/api_logic_server_cli/docs/IDE-Execute.md

 Once you have established your Python environment, you are ready to run.
 The `ApiLogicServer create` command has built launch configurations, so you can start your server like this:

-1. Click **Run and Debug**
+### 1. Click **Run and Debug**
 <figure><img src="https://github.com/valhuber/apilogicserver/wiki/images/docker/VSCode/run-debug.png"></figure>

+### 2. Select the Launch Definition

-2. Select the `ApiLogicServer` Launch Configuration
+Select the pre-built `ApiLogicServer` Launch Definition (it should be the default).

+* Use `Codespaces` if you are running in that environment)

+### 3. Press the green run button

-3. Press the green run button to start the server
+Press the green run button to start the server.

-    * If you are running Docker / VS Code, VS Code will suggest opening a Browser, or previewing it in the Editor (i.e., in VSCode) (the _preview_ browser is shown in the Tutorial).

-        * Earlier versions of VSCode sometimes failed here; it's easy to fix:

-            * Open a browser at [localhost:5656](localhost:5656), _or_
-            * Click __View > Command Palette__, select __Simple Browser__, and specify the same url

-    * This will start the server, and offer to run the Browser on the Admin app.
-For more information on the Admin App, [see here](../Admin-Tour).

-4. __Install Python Extension__

 When you run, you may encounter the message below; if so:

 1. Click Extensions (as shown)
 2. Ensure Python support is installed and enabled

 <figure><img src="https://github.com/valhuber/apilogicserver/wiki/images/docker/VSCode/docker-install-python-extension.png"></figure>

+### 4. Start the Browser

+* If you are running Docker / VS Code, VS Code will suggest opening a Browser, or previewing it in the Editor (i.e., in VSCode).
+* Otherwise open a browser at [http://localhost:5656](http://localhost:5656){:target="_blank" rel="noopener"}

-5. __ Proceed to the Tutorial__
+### 5. Proceed to the Tutorial

 The [Tutorial](../Tutorial) will walk you through the sample project.